yevhen-k/commonlitreadabilityprize-prjctr/README.md

-# Test Task for Prjctr
+# Test Task for Prjctr (Model Training Part)

 **Disclamer**

 The aim of the project is *not* to solve Kaggle competition, but to make a dummy deep learning repo for further deployment.

+Trained model will be deployed with the use of the following recipes: https://github.com/yevhen-k/commonlitreadabilityprize-prjctr-service

 ## Data Set